Kucoin/kucoin-api-docs/source/localizable/index.html.md

 - [Level3-Demo](https://github.com/Kucoin/kucoin-go-level3-demo)

-CCXT is our official SDK provider and you may access the KuCoin API through CCXT.
+CCXT is our authorized SDK provider and you may access the KuCoin API through CCXT.
 For more information, please visit: [https://ccxt.trade](https://ccxt.trade).

-**UNOFFICIAL**
+**Unofficial SDK of KuCoin**

-Thanks to the great community contributors, these are the open source SDKs contributed by community developers.
+Thanks to the great community contributors, these are the open-source SDKs contributed by community developers.
 Since each library is updated frequently, KuCoin does not review all source code and does not rigorously test it.
 KuCoin is not responsible for the security of the SDK.
-Please conduct a basic code review and assess the risks before use.
+Please conduct a basic code review and assess the risks before use and we recommend you to check the **pull requests** and **issues** before the usage.

 - Python [sammchardy/python-kucoin](https://github.com/sammchardy/python-kucoin)
 - .NET [mscheetz/KuCoinApi.Net](https://github.com/mscheetz/KuCoinApi.Net/tree/v2.0)

-If you are a developer, [submit](https://github.com/Kucoin) your sdk to us and get KCS rewards.
+If you are a developer, [submit](https://github.com/Kucoin) your SDK to us and get KCS rewards.

 **Examples**

-- PHP Single File Example (GET & POST & DELETE)  [Github Link](https://github.com/Kucoin/kucoin-api-docs/tree/master/examples/php)
+- PHP File Example (GET & POST & DELETE)  [Github Link](https://github.com/Kucoin/kucoin-api-docs/tree/master/examples/php)

 - - -

-# Sandbox
+## Sandbox

 **Sandbox is the test environment**, used for testing an API connection or web trading.
 It provides all the functionalities of the live exchange.
 All funds and transactions there are simulated for testing purposes.

 The login session and the API key in the sandbox environment are completely separated from the production environment.
 You may use the web interface in the sandbox environment to create an API key.

 Notice: After registering in the sandbox environment, you will receive a nummber amount of fake funds (BTC, ETH or KCS) automatically released by the system in your account.
 If you want to **trade**, please transfer assets from the  **main**  account to the  **trade** account.
 The funds are only for test purposes and cannot be withdrawn.

 Sandbox URLs for API test: